Mystery and Melancholy of a Street: History

 De Chirico painted Mystery and Melancholy of a Street, in 1914, when he was living in Paris.
 The painting was made during the "metaphysical" period of his work (around 1909-1919).
 Several paintings from this time contain similar elements.
 In particular, de Chirico was influenced by the architecture of Turin and Florence, whose "metaphysical character" he perceived due to their spatial arrangement.
 The arcades are likely to hide secrets; the strong contrasts between shadows and light underline the enigmatic absence of human beings, as if trapped in narrow, inaccessible places.

 Art critics have emphasized the seemingly threatening nature of the shadow of the human form that comes out of frame and towards the girl.
-It is not possible to know to who it belongs.
+It is not possible to know to whom it belongs.
 However, by comparison with other paintings of the same period, it can be assumed that it is the shadow of a statue rather than of a human being.

 The wagon also appears in another painting by Chirico, The Anguish of Departure, made in 1914, where it is depicted as completely enclosed.

 The enigmatic girl with the hoop is not found anywhere else in de Chirico's work.
 According to James T. Soby, he may have been influenced by a girl depicted in Georges Seurat's painting A Sunday Afternoon on the Island of La Grande Jatte (1886).

 De Chirico returned to the theme around 1925 with a visually similar painting, preserved at the Hamburger Kunsthalle.
 He made a new version around 1960 (backdated to 1948), entitled Mystery and Melancholy of a Street, Girl with Hoop.
 The arcades of the building on the left are smaller, while the shadow cast by the invisible figure has no hands, the wagon has no wheels, and luggage is seen scattered around.